+When it comes to road trip ideas, east coast America offers so much.
 Stretching all the way from the land of lobster down to the end of The Sunshine State’s peninsula, the Atlantic Ocean-side of the U.S., these East Coast road trip ideas give travelers fourteen different states to discover on an East Coast road trip.
-Picture yurts in the mountains, woodland cabins, and luxury tents all along the way; they’ll be no boring hotel stays on this car journey!
+Whether you want an autumn adventure or you’re planning some summer road trips, East Coast America offers a great deal to travelers.
+Picture yurts in the mountains, woodland cabins, luxury tents, and tree houses all along the way; they’ll be no boring hotel stays on this car journey!
 We’re here to help you glamp your way down the East Coast.
 Road trip ideas like these will ensure this year’s road trip is one to never be forgotten.
+To see the best East Coast attractions, road trip along this stunning part of the country.

 Visit Maine’s lighthouses: unique East Coast road trip ideas